 But, as indicated above, even if there is an argument to be made that copyrights are community property in the abstract, there are issues that arise as a result of the copyright law that present challenges to the argument in that context.
 These issues arise as to what is called “termination of transfers.”
 To date, no court has decided whether community property survives the termination of transfer issues under federal law.
 Rather than go through the entirety of the explanation, the reader should stop here and read “Divorce and Copyright” on my site.

 OK.
 You’re back presumptively with a full understanding of the termination of transfer issues related to divorce.

 Similar issues arise in the context of estate issues should the testator have left copyright interests including interests in agreements that might be terminable to parties other than the ones set forth in the copyright statute.
-Again, read "Dying and Copyrights."
+Again, read “Dying and Copyright” on my site.

 This article is in many senses speculative since the case law interpreting the issues is far from clear and there are no cases dealing with these issues in regard to termination of transfer issues.

 There are likely to be other community property issues but as you can see, they would all depend upon a reconciliation of the state and federal laws.